If you've ever caught yourself thinking…

 I’ve seen clinic owners delay increasing prices because they believed patients would leave.
 Only to discover that very few even mentioned it.

-I’ve seen others invest heavily in treatments because they felt demand would be strong.
+I’ve seen others invest heavily in new treatments and devices because they felt demand would be strong.
 Only to find demand never materialised as expected.

 One of the most valuable habits you can develop as a business owner is pausing long enough to ask: